AlexSafatli/AlexSafatli.github.io/cv.md

   - **Master of Computer Science (2014 - 2015) from [Dalhousie University](http://dal.ca)**

     - Education in Adv.
 Data Structures, Algorithms, Heuristics, and Natural Language Processing.
-    - Written a thesis "Sampling Discrete Combinatorial Spaces in Phylogenetics" on combinatorial space visualization and analysis in bioinformatics.
+    - Written a thesis *Sampling Discrete Combinatorial Spaces in Phylogenetics* on combinatorial space visualization and analysis in bioinformatics.
     - Supervised by Assoc.
-Prof. Christian Blouin (cblouin@cs.dal.ca).
+Prof. [Christian Blouin](mailto:cblouin@cs.dal.ca).

   - **Bachelor of Computer Science with Distinction (2008 - 2013) from [Dalhousie University](http://dal.ca)**